 For a new brand

-It’s important for the design to stand out with your own unique look so that your brand becomes memorable over time.
+The design needs to stand out with your unique look so that your brand becomes memorable over time.

-For an update to an an existing brand you need to be clear about where the brand has been where it is going.
+For an update to an existing brand, you need to be clear about where the brand has been where it is going.

 Brand design elements